turingschool/try-turing/_posts/1000-01-31-twitter-project-part-3.markdown

 layout: post
 date: 1000-01-31
 permalink: twitter-project-part-3
+program: back-end
 ---

 Let's say that we wanted to be able to search for tweets with the hashtag #learntocode and save them to a file that we can access later.
 First, we'll need to set up a program that can search when given a hashtag.

 <h4>Preparing the Program</h4>

 Go ahead and make a new file:

 ```
 $ touch twitter_search.rb